eaglet3d/GebToGrid/CodeExamples/geb-example-gradle/readme.md

 ## Usage

-The following commands will launch the tests with the individual browsers:
+The following command will launch the test with the individual browser:

-    ./gradlew chromeTest
     ./gradlew firefoxTest
-    ./gradlew phantomJsTest

 To run with all, you can run: